LysTech/lys/README.md

   - Use `load_jacobian_from(path)` to load a Jacobian from a specific file path.
 Currently, only MATLAB `.mat` files are supported (with more formats planned).
   - The function `load_jacobian_from_mat(path)` loads a Jacobian from a MATLAB `.mat` file, handling the necessary transposition to convert MATLAB's storage order to the expected Python/NumPy order.
 A warning is issued to remind users of this transformation.

-- **File Discovery:**
-  - The helper function `_jacobian_paths(patient, experiment, session)` constructs the expected file paths for Jacobian files based on the data directory structure and returns all matching files in the session directory.
-  - Jacobian files are expected to have 'jacobian' in their filename and be located in the appropriate session directory under the data root.

 - **Notes:**
   - Only `.mat` files are currently supported for Jacobian loading.
 Attempting to load other formats will raise an error.
   - The code is designed to be extensible for future file types.
-  - If no Jacobian file is found for a session, a `FileNotFoundError` is raised with a helpful message.

 ## Data Folder Structure